lanfisis/SyliusCmsPagePlugin/README.md

 ## SEO Friendly

-You can define for every page the meta title, meta description and meta keywords.
+You can define for every page the meta title, meta description, meta keywords and meta image.

 ## Troubleshooting